-To visit a Provider for non-emergency care while traveling within the United States, find a Contracted Provider using the Provider Finder or by calling a BCBSTX Personal Health Assistant at (800) 252-8039 (TTY: 711).
+To visit a Provider for non-emergency care while traveling within the United States, you will need to get a Referral from your PCP.
+Use the Provider Finder or call a Personal Health Assistant at (800) 252-8039 (TTY: 711) for help finding a Provider.
+Then contact your PCP, explain that you are traveling, and ask for a Referral to the Provider you found.

-It is recommended you contact a BCBSTX Personal Health Assistant at (800) 252-8039 (TTY: 711) to request an RCR for non-emergency Inpatient Services.
+It is recommended you contact a BCBSTX Personal Health Assistant at (800) 252- 8039 (TTY: 711) to request an RCR for non-emergency Inpatient Services.
 See Section 4, Recommended Clinical Review (RCR), for more information.